Order of Saint Gabriel the Archangel

 To be nominated and to receive the Order of Saint Gabriel – Gold, the nominee must:

-• Produced extraordinary achievements while serving with distinction as a Strategist (FA59 or CP60) for at least five years in positions that developed Army strategic plans or policies;
+• Produced extraordinary achievements while serving with distinction as an Army Strategist for at least five years in positions that developed Army strategic plans or policies.

 • Have supervised, overseen, or mentored (may include peer-peer mentoring) the activities of Army Strategists in the performance of their duties and responsibilities.

-• Demonstrated outstanding official and volunteer achievements in the spirit, dignity, and sense of sacrifice and commitment that distinguishes the individual as one of the best of the best Army Strategists (FA59 or CP60);
+• Demonstrated outstanding official and volunteer achievements in the spirit, dignity, and sense of sacrifice and commitment that distinguishes the individual as one of the best of the best Army Strategists ;

 • Demonstrated through either military or non-military efforts, the advancement of Army Strategist Association goals or made significant contributions to the study, teaching, or practice of strategic planning and policymaking.

 • Served in varying positions within government, public, and/or private institutions that required a high degree strategic thinking, applied supervision or oversight, applied decision-making; and/or resulted in substantial changes or progression of strategic level research, academic, and/or training through distinguished achievements, service, and/or support to national security or the United States Army mission.

 • Advanced the vision and goals of the Army Strategist Association; and